ssfsx17/sky-islands/core.md

 **Prepare Preserving Compress**:

 - A preserving compress adds the Preserving Compress status condition for 4 status phases.
+  - **Preserving Compress** - You do not take damage from status conditions.

 **Expert Application of Preserving Compress**: